Windows Speech Recognition skill: detect custom phrases via PC mic, trigger configurable scripts/actions with adjustable confidence.

 How to use the Speech Recognition robot skill

 Using the Microsoft Windows Speech Recognition Engine, this skill uses your computer's default audio input device and listens for known phrases.
-Phrases are manually configured in the Settings menu, and custom actions (via script) are assigned to your phrases.Most robots make a lot of noise, so locating the audio input device on a robot is not practical.
-It is best to find the microphone on the controlling PC/Laptop, on yourself, or somewhere in the room (away from the robot).
-Turning the gain higher on the input device will allow voices to be recognized across large rooms and increase false positives.
-Test with different audio volume gains for the best resolution.
-Experiment with varying locations of the microphone and volumes for the best setup of your environment.
+Phrases to be detected are manually configured in the Configuration menu, and custom actions (via script) are assigned to your phrases.Most robots make a lot of noise, so locating the audio input device on a robot is impractical.
+It is best to find the microphone on the controlling PC/Laptop, on yourself, or somewhere in the room (away from the robot and closer to your mouth).
+Increasing the gain on the input device will allow voices to be recognized across large rooms, but it will also increase false positives, so ideally, keep the microphone near your mouth.
+Test with different audio volume levels to find the best resolution.
+Experiment with microphone locations and volumes to find the best setup for your environment.
 Ideally, use a headset or Bluetooth mic rather than your laptop microphone.

 Main Window